The Geodesic Diameter of Polygonal Domains: Introduction

-This fairly wide gap between simple polygons and polygonal domains is seemingly due to the uniqueness of the shortest path between any two points; it is well known that there is a unique shortest path between any two points in a simple polygon~\cite{gh-ospqsp-89}.
-Using this uniqueness, one can show that the diameter is indeed realized by a pair of corners in $V$; that is, $\diam(\Poly) = \max_{u,v\in V} \dist(u,v)$ if $h=0$~\cite{hs-msspm-97,s-agfnpsp-87}.
-For general polygonal domains with $h\geq 1$, however, this is not the case.
-In this paper, we exhibit several examples where the diameter is realized by non-corner points on $\bd \Poly$ or even by interior points of $\Poly$.
-(See \figurename~\ref{fig:examples1} and Appendix A.) This observation also shows an immediate difficulty in devising any exhaustive algorithm since the search space like $\bd \Poly$ or the whole domain $\Poly$ is not discrete.
+This fairly wide gap between simple polygons and polygonal domains with holes is seemingly due to the uniqueness of the shortest path between any two points.
+When a domain $\Poly$ has no hole, it is well known that there is a unique shortest path between any two points~\cite{gh-ospqsp-89}.
+Using this uniqueness, one can show that the diameter $\diam(\Poly)$ is realized by a pair of corners~\cite{hs-msspm-97,s-agfnpsp-87}.
+For general polygonal domains, however, this is not the case.
+In this paper, we exhibit several examples where the diameters are realized by non-corner points on $\bd \Poly$ or even by interior points of $\Poly$.
+See \figurename~\ref{fig:examples1}.
+Such examples were constructed based on the multiplicity of shortest paths and, to our best knowledge, never known prior to this work.
+This observation also shows an immediate difficulty in devising any exhaustive algorithm since one sees no intuitive discretization of the search space.

 The status of the geodesic center problem is also similar.
-The \emph{geodesic center} is defined to be a point in $\Poly$ that minimizes the maximum geodesic distance from it to any other point of $\Poly$.
-Asano and Toussaint~\cite{at-cgcsp-85} introduced the first $O(n^4\log n)$-time algorithm for computing the geodesic center of a simple polygon, and Pollack, Sharir and Rote~\cite{psr-cgcsp-89} improved it to $O(n\log n)$ time.
-As with the diameter problem, there is no known algorithm for general polygonal domains.
-Note that computing the geodesic center involves computing the geodesic diameter because the geodesic center may be determined by the midpoint of a shortest path defining the geodesic diameter.
-See O'Rourke and Suri~\cite{os-p-04} and Mitchell~\cite{m-spn-04} for more references on the geodesic diameter/center problem in simple polygons and polygonal domains.
+A point in $\Poly$ is defined as a \emph{geodesic center} if it minimizes the maximum geodesic distance from it to any other point of $\Poly$.
+Asano and Toussaint~\cite{at-cgcsp-85} introduced the first $O(n^4\log n)$-time algorithm for computing the geodesic center of a simple polygon (i.e., when $h=0$), and Pollack, Sharir and Rote~\cite{psr-cgcsp-89} improved it to $O(n\log n)$ time.
+As with the diameter problem, there is no known algorithm for domains with holes.
+See O'Rourke and Suri~\cite{os-p-04} and Mitchell~\cite{m-spn-04} for more references on the geodesic diameter/center problem.